-Any italicized text modified in a quotation must be identified in the footnotes at the end of the bibliography as "(emphasis deleted)" or "(emphasis added)".
+Original emphases in a quotation as well as any italicized text modified in a quotation must be identified in the footnotes at the end of the bibliography as "(original emphasis)", "(emphasis deleted)" or "(emphasis added)".

 For the transcriptions from Hebrew, refer to Theologisches Wörterbuch zum Alten Testament (ThWAT) I, 560.
 Only Unicode Greek and Hebrew character sets should be used.